AdrianaSchmit/Stockholm_Garden/README.md

 - Allow user to choose color when sending to the favorites page.
 - Allow user to send from the favorite directly to the shopping cart.
 - Have a number of the products added to favorites showing in the favorite icon on the navbar.
-- Have a modal for leaving review instead of a form.
+- Have a modal for leaving review instead of a in another page.
-- Redirect the client from the review to the product or products page.
-- Push the user name to show in the review.
-- Implement a star rating system.
+- Implement a star rating review system.
 - Have a filter products by price and type of plant.
 - Fix the bugs found.